 - Keep your hummingbird feeder clean by washing it thoroughly with a light detergent before you refill with fresh nectar.
 Never top-off your feeders.

 - If your feeder is dishwasher safe it is good to run it through a cycle once a month.

-- Put fresh hummingbird food / necar in your feeders every 5 days.
+- Put fresh hummingbird food / nectar in your feeders every 4 – 5 days.
 If your temps are higher than 90 degrees F you’ll want to change it every 3 days.

-- If you live in a cold climate you probably won’t need to offer hummingbird food during the late fall and winter because hummingbirds will migrate.
+- If you live in a cold climate you probably won’t need to offer hummingbird food during the late fall and winter because hummingbirds will migrate to warmer climates.

-- Choose a feeder where the feeder ports are above the liquid.
+Choose a bird feeder where the feeder ports are above the liquid.
 This will make it less attractive to bees and roaches because they cannot reach the liquid.

 Remember if the feeder is attracting too many bees you can change this hummingbird food recipe to 5 cups of water, instead of the 4 cups called for in the original.

 The Perfect Homemade Hummingbird Food Nectar Recipe

 - 4 cups filtered water spring water is also great

 - 1 cup pure cane sugar no substitutes for pure cane sugar should be used